sav-che/TL-2/Authors/Degenkolbe, Walther {std. Degenkolbe}.md

-> [!cite] BHL link: this entry starts at [page 162](https://www.biodiversitylibrary.org/item/103833#page/174/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 162](https://www.biodiversitylibrary.org/page/33259208) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Degenkolbe, Walther (1908-?), German pharmacist and botanist, born 25 Jul 1908 at Stedten, on "Oberrealschule" at Eisleben till 1928, two years on the pharmacy of Stedten, first pharmacy examen Mar 1930, from 1931-1933 ultimate studium of pharmacy at the University of Halle, further study of natural sciences at the University of Jena until 1937. (*Degenkolbe*).
+Degenkolbe, Walther (1908-?), German pharmacist and botanist, born 25 Jul 1908 at Stedten, on "Oberrealschule" at Eisleben till 1928, two years on the pharmacy of Stedten, first pharmacy examen Mar 1930, from 1931-1933 ultimate studium of pharmacy at the University of Halle, further study of natural sciences at the University of Jena until 1937.
+**Abbreviated name**: *Degenkolbe*

 #### Herbarium and types